Burn Hazards and Injury Prevention Safety Talk

 Types of Burns

 Thermal- Thermal burns are what most people think of first when burns are mentioned.
 These burns occur due to contact with a hot surface, fire, hot liquids, or an explosion.
-Sun burn could be considered a separate type of burn, but we will consider it a thermal burn as well.
+Sunburn could be considered a separate type of burn, but we will consider it a thermal burn as well.

 Electrical burns- Electrical burns occur where an electrical current has passed through the body.
 When the current travels through the body the tissue gives it resistance which results in burns.
 These burns can be both inside and outside of the body.
 Usually where the burns are on the outside of the body will tell where the electrical current entered and exited the body.

 Thermal- The best way to reduce your chances of suffering from a thermal burn is to eliminate the source of the heat if possible.
-If there pipes or other objects that heat up to dangerous temperatures then it is important to place guards or barriers on them to protect individuals from being burned.
-The last line of defense would be to use proper PPE that will protect you from being burned from a hot object or material.
+If there are pipes or other objects that heat up to dangerous temperatures then it is important to place guards or barriers on them to protect individuals from being burned.
+The last line of defense would be to use proper PPE that will protect you from being burned by a hot object or material.

 Know the sources of burns both at work and at home.
 Eliminate as many sources as possible before turning to engineering control or PPE to protect yourself from these hazards.
 Always take the necessary time to mitigate burn hazards on the job.

 - What are examples of burn hazards here?
 How can we protect ourselves from these hazards?